-GrowGeneration's mission is to become one of the largest retail hydroponic and organic specialty gardening retail outlets in the industry.
-Today, GrowGeneration owns and operates a chain of twenty one (21) retail hydroponic/gardening stores, with five (5) located in the state of Colorado, six (6) in the state of California, three (3) in the state of Michigan, two (2) in the state of Nevada, one (1) in the state of Washington, two (2) in the State of Oklahoma and one (1) in the state of Rhode Island, one (1) in Maine, and an online e-commerce store, HeavyGardens.
+GrowGeneration is the largest chain of hydroponic garden centers in North America.
+Today, GrowGeneration owns and operates a chain of twenty three (23) retail hydroponic/gardening stores, with five (5) located in the state of Colorado, five (5) in the state of California, three (3) in the state of Michigan, two (2) in the state of Nevada, one (1) in the state of Washington, two (2) in the State of Oklahoma, one (1) in the state of Rhode Island, one (1) in the state of New Hampshire, three (3) in the state of Maine, and an online e-commerce store, HeavyGardens.
 Our plan is to open and operate hydroponic/gardening stores and related businesses throughout the United States and Canada.

-Today, our 21 facilities operate in 8 states, each state considered an operating region.
-In 2018, we acquired approximately \$25 million in revenue from six acquisitions and for the three months ended March 31, 2019 we completed the acquisition of three additional stores that are projected to provide an additional \$13 million in revenues annually.
+Today, our 23 facilities operate in 9 states, each state considered an operating region.
+During the six months ended June 30, 2019 we completed the acquisition of six additional stores that are projected to provide an additional \$20 million in revenues annually and opened two stores, one in Tulsa, OK and one in Brewer, ME.
+In 2018, we acquired approximately \$25 million in revenue from six acquisitions.
 We continue to achieve our yearly revenue growth goals of 100% year over year growth.
-Our operations span over 100,000 sq. ft of retail and warehouse space.
-We employ today approximately 90 agronomist and horticulturist that we have branded "Grow Pros".
+Our operations span over 300,000 sq. ft of retail and warehouse space.
+We employ today approximately 120 agronomist and horticulturist that we have branded "Grow Pros".
 In addition to our store operations, GrowGeneration also operates 5 divisions.
-These wholly-owned divisions are, GrowGeneration Canada, GrowGeneration Hemp, GGen Distribution Corp and our newly purchased e-commerce super-store HeavyGardens.com.
-GrowGeneration Commercial is operated as a stand-alone entity to sell directly into the commercial markets.
-These sales calls include new build-outs, large capital projects and multi-state operators.
-Commercial customers set up accounts and can order directly online and receive their commercial pricing.
-HeavyGardens.com is the Company's recent acquisition of an e-commerce online superstore that today generates approximately \$400,000 a month in sales and, has over 60,000 unique visitors.
-The Company is implementing an omni- channel approach of ordering online and picking up at one of our store locations.
-We have allocated marketing dollars to a digital marketing campaign to further grow our online brand presence.
+These wholly owned divisions are, GrowGeneration Canada, GrowGeneration Hemp, GGen Distribution Corp and our newly purchased e-commerce super-store HeavyGardens.com.
+GrowGeneration Management Corp is a wholly owned subsidiary to sell directly into the commercial markets include new capital projects and multi-state operators.
+Commercial customers set up accounts through our online portal and can order directly online and receive their commercial pricing.
+HeavyGardens.com is the Company's recent acquisition of an e-commerce online superstore that today generates approximately \$400,000 a month in sales and has over 60,000 unique visitors.
+The Company is implementing an omni-channel approach of ordering online and picking up at one of our store locations.
+We have allocated capital marketing dollars to a digital marketing campaign to further grow our online brand presence.
 GrowGeneration Canada was formed to mirror our US operations and strategies to acquire hydro operations in Canada.
-We plan to have 3 locations, in British Columbia, Quebec and Ontario, operating in later half of 2019.
 GrowGeneration Hemp is developing a supply chain to outfit hemp farms, currently over 75,000 acres in the US, with equipment and supplies.
-As more of these hemp farms become operation and the demand for CBD lsolate and Biomass soars, the increase in hemp far
+As more of these hemp farms become operational and the demand for CBD Isolate and Biomass increases, the increase in hemp farming is expected to be a high growth channel f

-Our stores sell thousands of products, such as organic nutrients and soils, advanced lighting technology, state of the art hydroponic and aquaponic equipment, and other products needed to grow indoors and outdoors.
-Our strategy is to target two distinct groups of customers; namely commercial growers, and smaller growers who require a local store to fulfill their daily and weekly growing needs.
-Our supply-chain includes over 10,000 sku's, across 12 product departments.
-We can deliver directly to the grower's facility, and they can pick up the products at one of our stores or, order online.
+Our stores sell thousands of products, such as organic nutrients and soils, advanced lighting technology, state of the art hydroponic and aquaponic equipment and other products needed to grow indoors and outdoors.
+Our strategy is to target two distinct groups of customers, namely commercial growers, and smaller growers that require a local store to fulfill their daily and weekly growing needs.
+Our supply-chain includes over 10,000 sku's across 12 product departments.
+We can deliver directly to the grower's facility, and they can pick up the products at one of our stores or order online.